-The Golden Gate is Vikram Seth's first novel - it is a novel in verse inspired by Eugene Onegin and was originally published in English in 1986.
-Thirty years later, the novel has finally been published in Russian translation by publishing house “RUDOMINO”, in conjunction with the British Council.
+Vikram Seth's first book The Golden Gate is a novel in verse inspired by Eugene Onegin.
+Thirty years later after its publication in 1986, it has finally been translated into Russian by publishing house Rudomino in conjunction with the British Council.
 Translated by Russian poet and translator Andrei Olear, the book is illustrated by artist Ekaterina Margolis.
-Come and hear this trio, just back from a whirlwind tour promoting the book in Russia, discussing the Russian translation and its reception in Russia.
+Come and hear Olear and Margolis discussing the original book, its translation and reception in Russia.
 This is a joint event of Pushkin Club andARCC (Anglo-Russian Culture Club)

 In English and Russian.

 Set in the 1980s, The Golden Gate follows a group of yuppies in San Francisco.
 The inciting action occurs when protagonist John Brown has his friend Janet Hayakawa place an amorous advertisement of himself in the newspaper; the latter answered, at length, by trial-lawyer Elisabeth ('Liz') Dorati.
 A short heyday follows, in which Seth introduces and develops a variety of characters united in part by their interest in self-actualization (often in the form of agriculture) and in part by closeness to Liz or John.
 Thereafter is depicted the progress of their marriage de facto until its dissolution, which results in the legal marriage of Liz to John's friend 'Phillip ('Phil') Weiss', and the birth of their son.
 Following his rejection of Liz, John finds a second paramour in Janet, until the latter and two other friends die in an automobile collision; and is himself invited to stand godfather to Liz's son...